Parseval Frames from Compressions of Cuntz Algebras: Introduction

+In the case of wavelet bases, the co-isometries $\{ S_i^{*} \}$ satisfy what are now known as the Cuntz relations:

+These relations were in fact observed by engineers--albeit without a precise mathematical formulation--in the first half of the twentieth century.
+J. Cuntz is credited with the discovery and thorough study of the algebras generated by such systems of co-isometries and the associate representation theory of those algebras~\cite{Cun77}.
 The role played by the Cuntz algebras in wavelet theory was described in the work of Bratteli and Jorgensen \cite{BrJo02a,BrJo02b,BrJo00,BrJo97}.
 Orthonormal wavelet bases (ONB) are constructed from various choices of quadrature mirror filters (e.g. see \cite{Dau92}).
-These filters are in one-to-one correspondence with certain representations of the Cuntz algebra.
-Due to their encoding properties, the Cuntz relations were anticipated by engineers albeit without a precise mathematical formulation.
-J. Cuntz is credited with the discovery and thorough study of their representation theory~\cite{Cun77}.
-Practical implementation on finite dimensional approximations allows for perfect reconstruction of signals from previous subband decomposition.
-The Cuntz representation gives an elegant way to understand the geometry of cascade algorithms (for example the Discrete Wavelet Transform).
-The Cuntz relations enter signal processing by way of $N$ isometries $S_i:H\rightarrow H$ realized on a Hilbert space $H$, which frequently is $L^2[0,1]$ or $l^2(\mathbb{Z})$, subject to relations:
+These filters are in one-to-one correspondence with certain representations of a Cuntz algebra.

-The first identity is used to decompose a vector $v$ into a "cascade" of bits $S_{i}^*v$, where $i$ indexes from 0 to $ N-1$.
+The Cuntz relations give an elegant way to understand the geometry of cascade algorithms (for example the Discrete Wavelet Transform).
+The first identity is used to decompose a vector $v$ into a ``cascade'' of bits $S_{i}^*v$, where $i$ indexes from 0 to $ N-1$.
 Recovery of $v$ is obtained through the same identity: apply each $S_i$ to the bits and sum it all up.
 The second relation (orthogonality of operators) tells us that bit interference/overlapping is avoided.

 In \cite{DPS14} new examples of orthonormal bases and also classic ones were found to be generated by Cuntz algebra representations.
 More precisely, a multitude of ONBs such as Fourier bases on fractals, Walsh bases on the unit interval, and piecewise exponential bases on the middle-third Cantor set can be gathered under the umbrella of Cuntz algebra representations.
 Moreover, in \cite{DuPiSi19} a connection between the ONB property and irreducibility of a Cuntz algebra representation was made in the particular case of Walsh systems.